shrutiraj25/Predicting-CO2-Emission-By-Cars/README.md

 CO2 Emissions by cars has been a major cause for global warming.
 Analysing the total CO2 emissions emitted by cars of Canada

 ## Objective:
-Predicting CO2 emissions emitted by vehicles of Canada
+Predicting CO2 emissions emitted by vehicles of Canada and understand the factors influencing the CO2 emission in cars

 ## Algorithms Used :
 In this project we have used Linear Regression, Decision Trees and Random Forest.
 We also added Regularization Techniques (Ridge and Lasso) to check the performance of the models